BU-CSS/write-ups/README.md

 # Write Ups
-A collection of write ups authored by the BUCSS, it's committee members or members.
+A collection of write ups authored by the BUCSS, its committee members or members.